 "Disclosing Party" means, in reference to a piece of Confidential Information, the Party that first discloses such piece of Confidential Information to the other Party under this Agreement.

 "Effective Date" means the date indicated on the first page of this Agreement.

-"Field" means any use for or in relation to COVID-19.
+"Field" means COVID 19 vaccine(s).

 "HICs" means all high-income countries in accordance with the World Bank country classification at the Effective Date.